seanbreckenridge/exobrain/programming/languages/shell/alternative_shells/README.md

 The More I think about this, more likely me writing the tool isn't going to be a thing

-I think theres a possibility to write something in a fast language, like `rust` to do this.
+I think there's a possibility to write something in a fast language, like `rust` to do this.

 It would be similar to mario, but the ability to write 'arbitrary' functions wouldn't be as possible.
-Theres an argument to be made to use perl instead, since thats sort of what perl was made for, but _aesthetically_, I don't like the syntax of perl, and doing more complicated stream processing like jq/awk/async curl-ing isn't possible.
+There's an argument to be made to use perl instead, since that's sort of what perl was made for, but _aesthetically_, I don't like the syntax of perl, and doing more complicated stream processing like jq/awk/async curl-ing isn't possible.

 Things that this _WOULDNT_ support, because good tools already exist: